FREQUENTLY ASKED QUESTIONS

 Do you charge extra for multiple pets?

 Yes.
 Your initial consultation fee covers me assessing your environment and all of your pets in the same household (owned by you and living under your roof) so that I can make the best training program recommendations to meet your goals.
-After the initial consultation, additional pets add extra time to our sessions, so my hourly rate applies to any additional time needed.
+After the initial consultation, additional pets add extra time and resources to your training program, so additional fees will apply.

-What type of training and behavior problems do you work with?
+What type of behavior problems do you work with?

 Many behaviors that are completely natural for dogs—like jumping, digging, chewing, guarding resources, escaping and running away—can prove to be challenging for pet parents, but may be completely normal for dogs.
 A dog that is behaviorally sound and emotionally stable but lacks basic manners related to walking on leash, coming when called, sitting, lying down, or staying in place fits into the category of a training problem.
 Training problems are common in young and adolescent dogs, and will benefit from a positive reinforcement training program from a qualified trainer to teach basic manners.
 This is my area of specialty: teaching manners and problem-solving common unwanted behaviors in pet dogs, as well as prevention of future behavior problems by laying a strong foundation of trust and and communication in puppies.

 True behavioral disorders differ from training problems.
 A behavioral disorder is an emotional disorder relating to aggression, fear, or anxiety.
-Training alone does not improve behavioral disorders, and a dog trainer is not the most qualified individual to address behavioral disorders.
-A Veterinary Behaviorist or Certified Behavior Consultant (CDBC or CBCC-KA) is most qualified to help you with behaviors stemming from fear, anxiety, or aggression.
+I do work with some behavioral disorders on a case-by-case basis, however, serious behavioral disorders often need more than training to improve, and a dog trainer is not always the most qualified individual to address serious behavioral disorders.
+A Board Certified Veterinary Behaviorist or a Certified Behavior Consultant (CDBC or CBCC-KA) is most qualified to help you with behaviors stemming from fear, anxiety, or aggression.
 Be careful, anyone can call themselves a "dog behaviorist"- look for CDBC or CBCC-KA credentials!